stjude-dnb-binfcore/trainings/courses/ChIP-Seq/README.md

 ## Access to the workshop recording

-St. Jude employees can access a [recording from the workshop](https://sjcrh-my.sharepoint.com/:v:/g/personal/sfreshou_stjude_org/EfAqM3KcgRlNho8TXNckL80Bl1JPTsb-k3F_t8W6c-Hewg?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=ejIZLy).
+St. Jude employees can access the [recording from the workshop](https://sjcrh-my.sharepoint.com/:v:/g/personal/sfreshou_stjude_org/EfAqM3KcgRlNho8TXNckL80Bl1JPTsb-k3F_t8W6c-Hewg?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=ejIZLy).

 ## Below is the main directory structure listing the analyses and data files used in this repository